 Some of those who came to be known as the Volga Germans actually came from France, Sweden, Hungary, Poland, Switzerland, Austria, Italy, or England.
 Yet another group were actually ethnic Germans, but they had settled earlier in Denmark before immigrating to Russia.

-The surnames of those families for which origins have been confirmed can be located through the Surnames link.
+The surnames of those families for which origins have been confirmed by documentation in parish or other records can be located through the Surnames link.

 Decker, K. P., Cott, Joachim, Cott, Susanne, & Geschichtswerkstatt Büdingen, publisher.
 (2015).
 Die Auswanderung von 1766/67 aus der Grafschaft Ysenburg-Büdingen nach Russland : Soziale und wirtschaftliche Hintergründe anhand ausgewählter Dokumente Mit einer Namensliste der Emigranten aus der Grafschaft Ysenburg-Büdingen.
 Büdingen, Hess: Geschichtswerkstatt Büdingen.